dblhlx/PyBSASeq/README.md

 Python 3.6 or above is required to run the script.

 #### Usage
-If only the bulk genomes were sequenced, use the script in the folder /BulksOnly; if the genomes of both the bulks and the parents were sequenced, use the script in the folder /Parents_Bulks.

 `$ python PyBSASeq.py -i input -o output -p popstrct -b fbsize,sbsize`

 Here are the details of the options used in the script:
 - input – the names of the input files (the GATK4-generated tsv/csv file).
-If you have variant calling data from both theparents and the bulks, the format is as follows: parents.tsv,bulks.tsv.
-If you have only the variant calling data of the bulks, the format is as follows: bulks.tsv.
+If you have variant calling data from both the parents and the bulks, the format is as follows: `parents.tsv,bulks.tsv`.
+If you have only the variant calling data of the bulks, the format is as follows: `bulks.tsv`.
+The script `PyBSASeq.py` can handle both situations.
 The script and the input files should be in the same folder.
 - output – the name of the output file
-- popstrct – population structure; three choices available: F2 for an F2 population, RIL for a population of recombinant inbred lines, or BC for a backcross population
+- popstrct – population structure; three choices available: F2 for an F<sub>2</sub> population, RIL for a population of recombinant inbred lines, or BC for a backcross population
 - fbsize – the number of individuals in the first bulk
 - sbsize – the number of individuals in the second bulk